casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 - `contract_api` - This is a command-line tool for creating a Wasm smart contract and tests for use on the Casper network.
 - `typescript` - These are the types shared by many Casper crates for use on the Casper network.

-Add these dependencies to the *Cargo.toml* file
+Add these dependencies to the *Cargo.toml* file.

 ```typescript